alivankoff/springBootMyBatis2/README.md

  ### Verifying

- - In the browser try to run http://localhost:9000/v1/courses, you should be seeing the response bacl
+ - In the browser try to run http://localhost:9000/v1/courses, you should be seeing the response back